codaholichq/codaholic/content/posts/git-cheat-sheet.md

 `git diff [file]`: Show the changes made to a specific file.

-`git push -f` This will forcefully push a git commit to remote repository
+`git push -f` This will forcefully push a git commit to the remote repository

 ### Conclusion: